 Most prospects have an idea of how much they’re willing to pay for something long before they even consider clicking on an ad, so including figures or statistics in your ads helps them make a decision when evaluating your ad with a competitor’s ad.

 The ad above, for a divorce and personal injury lawyer, expertly capitalizes on this sense of entitlement.
-The phrasing of the headline (“Get The Results You Deserve”) immediately appeals to the notion that the prospect deserves something – a shrewd tactic for a situation as emotionally charged as a divorce.
+The phrasing of the headline (“To Protect Your Best Interests”) immediately appeals to the notion that the prospect deserves something—a shrewd tactic for a situation as emotionally charged as a divorce.

-Nothing spurs people into action like a powerful emotional response – especially online.
+When it comes to using psychology in your copywriting, nothing spurs people into action like a powerful emotional response—especially online.
 This principle is what makes clickbait so effective; people read something, experience a strong emotional reaction to it, and then click through.
 This technique is one of the most powerful at your disposal when writing PPC ad copy.

 There, there, Donna – don’t cry

 This ad is really interesting, and a great example of how subtle leverage of emotional triggers in your ads can be highly compelling.
-Firstly, the ad makes its primary benefit clear, namely that simply by entering an email address, the searcher can find information from more than 70 social networks – quite the comprehensive search indeed, and the kind of armchair detective work that an unfaithful husband might not expect.
+Firstly, the ad makes its primary benefit clear, namely that simply by entering a name the searcher can find information ranging from dating profiles to criminal records—quite the comprehensive search indeed, and the kind of armchair detective work that an unfaithful husband might not expect.

 Of course, sometimes, taking a more direct approach can be the best way to go, as this ad for a law firm specializing in DUI cases demonstrates with this ad: